-There are a number of affordable hostels with different vibes spread throughout the various barrios of downtown San Jose.
+There are several affordable hostels with different vibes spread throughout the various barrios of downtown San Jose.

 Casa del Parque – located in Barrio California across the street from San Jose’s Central Park.
 Rooms start at $9 a night.
-Reputed to have a laid back vibe.
+It is reputed to have a laid back vibe.

 Costa Rica Backpackers – located slightly outside of central downtown, this hostel has a swimming pool and a party reputation.
 Rooms start at $13 a night.